 Geneva Business School, with the assistance of leading experts and innovators in the business of fine art, plans to develop the next generation of managers in the Fine Art sector.
-Students will learn from leading experts in Art Finance, Art Law, Compliance, Art History, Fine Art Logistics, Entrepreneurship, and more.
+Students will learn from leading experts in Art Finance, Art Law, Compliance & Money Laundering (AMLA), Art History, Fine Art Logistics, Entrepreneurship, and more.

 A management program of this caliber and depth does not exist anywhere else in Europe.
-Taught exclusively in Geneva, the birthplace of art law and home to the oldest freeport in the world, Geneva Business School has created an expert faculty selected from industry leaders such as Lalive (Art Law pioneer), Deloitte (Art Finance), Institut Restellini (Museum Management), Nelly Wenger (Strategic Management), and ArtNow!
-(Art History) for the only MBA of its kind.
+Taught exclusively in Geneva, the birthplace of art law and home to the oldest freeport in the world, Geneva Business School has created an expert faculty selected from industry leaders such as Lalive (Art Law pioneer), Deloitte (Art Finance), Institut Restellini (Museum Management), Nelly Wenger (Strategic Management), ArtNow!
+(Art History), and Charly Bailly / Opera Gallery (Entrepreneurship) for the only MBA of its kind.

 Next application deadline: 9 August 2021

 Master of Business Administration - Fine Art International Management

 Who should study our Master of Business Administration in Fine Art International Management?

 The increasing demand for Fine Art Management services has emerged in recent years as the global art market holds steady amidst global uncertainty.
 As stock markets and local economies fluctuate, Art remains a solid investment.

 Bankers and Asset managers are required to speak the language of Art while providing investment advice and conducting inheritance practices as collectors of art are an ever-expanding community.

 Insurance and Multinational corporations are frequently involved in the management of Art assets and popularity is increasing as trends in this market sector are strong and the market is stable.